Gigaspaces/mongo-datasource-itests/README.md

 * run integration tests `mvn install`

 > ##### Notes #####
-> * its recommended that you run `mvn clean install` and then running the testing phases separately `mvn surefire:test integration-test` because integration and system test can take long time

 > * eclipse users uses m2e plugin sometimes miss synchronization its recommended to right click on mongodb-datasource project and from the menu [Maven]-> [Update project]